 In the above case study, the patient had reported testicular complications after hernia surgery.
 The primary treating surgeon had accidentally cut down the patient’s inferior epigastric vessels during the laparoscopic inguinal hernia surgery.

 When the patient reported pain in the testicles, as per the standard of care, the surgeon should have ordered a detailed diagnosis with a Color Doppler Ultrasonography.
 Instead, he just refilled the pain medication and asked the patient to follow up in one month.
 The issue was diagnosed by the physician when the patient was presented in the emergency room.
 Ultimately it ended up in orchiectomy.

-Medical error which happened during the surgery and the negligence caused in timely diagnosis of the complication is evidently a medical malpractice.
+Medical error, which happened during the surgery, and the negligence caused in the timely diagnosis of the complication is evidently medical malpractice.

 Lawsuits for Testicular Torsion After Hernia Surgery

-No surgical procedure is risk-free and the same applies to inguinal hernia repair surgery.
-Testicle damage, pain and torsion are some of the complications reported in hernia repair procedures.
-Though not common, testicular torsion is one among the acceptable complications of hernia surgery.
+No surgical procedure is risk-free, and the same applies to inguinal hernia repair surgery.
+Testicle damage, pain, and torsion are some of the complications reported in hernia repair procedures.
+Though not common, testicular torsion is one of the acceptable complications of hernia surgery.
 Like other surgical procedures, there is a fine line between the anticipated surgery complication and negligence of the surgeon resulting in testicular torsion.